profMagija/cloudpost/docs/configuration.md

 Cloudpost project is configured using a `cloudpost.yml` file in the project root.
 This file defines the components that need to be deployed, as well as the configuration for each of the stages.

+## Configuration file

+The configuration file is a simple single-document YAML file called `cloudpost.yml` in the root of the project.
+A simple example can be found in [the example folder](/example/cloudpost.yml).
+It contains two keys:

+- `components`, a list of all the components of the flock; and
+- `config` representing the per-stage configuration of the flock.

 ## Component definitions

 Each component must have `type` and `name` fields.
 The remaining fields depend on the component type.
 Names must be unique.